igor-ka/ngcourse-next/handout/13-flux.md

 }
 ```

-For convinience we have created a new method on our Store called `registerActionHandlers()` where we will listen to incoming actions.
+For convenience we have created a new method on our Store called `registerActionHandlers()` where we will listen to incoming actions.
 Notice how we use `filter()` method to filter the actions that are relevant to this store, in this case we are only responding to `TASK_ACTIONS.GET_TASKS` and invoking a method called `getTasks()` to process this action.

 ### Getting the tasks from the server